Jerrari: 1977 Jerrari

-The 1977 Jerrari Wagoneer adopted an understated approach, primarily retaining the original Jeep bodywork.
-Modifications to the exterior were subtle yet functional, including the addition of headlight wipers, a bumper-mounted ice alert system, custom emblems, and personalized license plates.
-To accommodate the length of the Ferrari V12 engine, the front sheet metal was slightly lengthened, and the quad-tip exhaust from the Ferrari donor car was integrated.
-The engine's cooling demands also necessitated twin radiators mounted on each side of the engine bay, with oil coolers placed under the front bumper.

-The interior received a few enhancements to match its exotic powertrain, featuring a Ferrari steering wheel, an aftermarket gauge cluster, power mirrors, and a radar detector.
-As with its predecessor, the pivotal transformation was installing the 4.4-liter Ferrari V12 engine and five-speed manual transmission, sourced from the 1969 Jerrari.
-This replaced the Jeep's standard 360 cuin AMC V8 engine and automatic transmission, but retained the Jeep's four-wheel drive system.

-The 1977 Jerrari stands as a testament to Harrah's unique vision and is on permanent display at the National Automobile Museum in Reno, Nevada, where it continues to captivate with its blend of utilitarian ruggedness and supercar heart.
+The 1977 Jerrari Wagoneer's exterior was kept mostly original, with only minor changes such as headlight wipers, a bumper-mounted ice alert system, custom emblems, and license plates, the original quad-tip exhaust from the Ferrari donor car and lengthened front sheet-metal to be able to accommodate the engine.
+The interior received a few minor changes as well, including a Ferrari steering wheel, aftermarket gauge cluster, power mirrors, and a radar detector.
+The defining change, as before, was the addition of the 4.4 liter Ferrari V12 engine and 5-speed manual transmission taken from the 1969 Jerrari replacing the Jeep's standard 360 cuin AMC V8 engine and automatic transmission.
+The 1977 Jerrari is on permanent display at the National Automobile Museum in Reno, Nevada.